HussamQreie/DevOps-Experience/K8S.md

 kubectl label nodes <node-name> <label-key>=<label-value>
 ```
 * used by `nodeSelector` in ease use (if this do this) not (do this and do this if this)
-* used by ... has these features
+* used by ... has these cababilities